 Rafting Adventure on the Telaga Waja River

 The Telaga Waja River finds its source from the majestic Mount Abang and winds its way through towns and dense tropical jungle of Rendang Village in the Regency of Karangasem, East Bali.
 This is a fun-filled adventure for the whole family so long as you’re a reasonable swimmer.
 You will enjoy beautiful views of the lush tropical jungle and farmers at work in the rice terraces.
 The journey takes you on 13 kilometres ride down wild rapids as well as calm stretches of water and will take around 3 hours from start to finish.
 The grand finale of the ride is a hell-raising 4-meter drop down a waterfall ending up in a dam where you disembark.

 Visit the Goa Lawah Temple

 The cave temple of Pura Goa Lawah is one of nine sacred temples on the entire Island and dates back to around circa 1007 AD.
-Home to thousands of bats and also believed as legend to hide a river of mystical healing waters and a giant snake adorned with a crown.
+Home to thousands of bats and also believed as a legend to hide a river of mystical healing waters and a giant snake adorned with a crown.
 The temple itself sits atop ocean cliffs offering visitors beautiful ocean views.
-The temple is located just 10 kilometers from the centre of Candidasa and features intricate temple structures and is also witnesses a yearly ceremony by devout pilgrims.
+The temple is located just 10 kilometres from the centre of Candidasa and features intricate temple structures and is also witnesses a yearly ceremony by devout pilgrims.